 Self-care: This presentation teaches you to identify signs of burnout and learn ways to cultivate practices that support all dimensions of our life (i.e. academic, personal, and professional) necessary for self-rejuvenation.

 Stress management: This presentation helps you learn how to use energy from a stress response to perform and meet your goals, rather than feel anxious.

 Values: This presentation helps you gain awareness into what is important to you and how to live a more values-based life.

 Be There: This prevention program aims to build connection and increase community support by identifying how to recognize and respond to peers in distress.
-Campus groups may request a Counseling Center facilitated discussion after participants complete the online training below.
+Campus groups may request this Counseling Center facilitated workshop after participants have completed the Kognito training.

-Kognito is an online, interactive training simulation used at more than 750 campuses nationwide.
-This self-guided training can help you talk with peers who are exhibiting signs of psychological distress and motivate them to seek appropriate help.
+Kognito is an online, interactive training simulation used at more than 350 campuses nationwide.
+This self-guided training takes about 40-minutes to complete and is designed to help you talk with peers who are exhibiting signs of psychological distress and motivate them to seek appropriate help.